inmation/WebStudio-docs/actions/README.md

 ### Action

-Points to an action in the widget own `actions` collection or in the grid `actions` collection.
-The lookup of action names is dominant for the one which are in the same component.
-So if a widget refers to an action name which exists in his own and in the grid collection, the one in the widget collection will be executed.
+Invoke a named action defined in the widget's own `actions` collection or in the `actions` collection at compilation level.
+Actions defined at the widget level take precedence over those at compilation level.
+If a widget refers to a named action which exists in his own model and at compilation level, the one in the widget collection will be executed.

 ```jsonc
 {